-Atypical ductal hyperplasia develops as a uniform population of round, polygonal, or cuboidal hyperchromatic cells, of a small to medium size.
+ADH develops as a uniform population of round, polygonal or cuboidal hyperchromatic cells, of a small to medium size.
 Cells tend to be arranged in a regular pattern.
 Nucleoli are always single and small.

 What do you say? let’s go over some Q&A’s …

 Is ADH a form of breast cancer?

 No. It is a marker for women who may have a risk factor for developing breast cancer in the future.